 This indicator displays the outside temperature in Fahrenheit (U.S. models) or Centigrade (Canadian models).
-To see the outside temperature, press and release the SEL/RESET button until the temperature is shown on the information display.
+To see the outside temperature, press and release the select/reset knob until the temperature is displayed.

 The temperature sensor is in the front bumper.
 Therefore, the temperature reading can be affected by heat reflection from the road surface, engine heat, and the exhaust from surrounding traffic.
 This can cause an incorrect temperature reading when your speed is under 19 mph (30 km/h).